 Other research concerning cortisol has shown that the timing of the release of this hormone may be problematic in those who are depressed.
 People who are not depressed tend to have secretions of cortisol at certain times of the day.
 Normally, cortisol levels are highest at approximately 8:00 a.m. and lowest during the night.
 This normal cycling of cortisol levels does not occur in some people who are depressed.
-For instance, they might have a consistent high or low level of cortisol throughout the day, or high levels in the middle of the night.
+For instance, they might have a consistently high or low level of cortisol throughout the day or high levels in the middle of the night.

 With prolonged stress, cortisol decreases the amino acid tryptophan, which is necessary for serotonin production.
 Cortisol stimulates an enzyme that destroys tryptophan called tryptophan oxygenase, which leads to a decrease in serotonin production.
 Serotonin prevents depression and allows one to feel happy.
 It also has an effect on appetite, sleep, and sexual desire.
 Most antidepressants block the destruction and re-uptake of serotonin, which temporarily increases serotonin levels.